etiennebacher/jarl/docs/rules/expect_s3_class.md

 ## Why is this bad?

-`expect_equal(class(x), "y")` will fail if `x` gets more classes in the future, even if `"y"` is still one of those classes.
-It is more robust to use `expect_s3_class(x, "y")` instead since it doesn't depend on the number or order of classes of `x`.
-It also gives clearer error messages in case of failure.
+`expect_equal(class(x), "y")` will fail if `x` gets more classes in the future, even if `"y"` is still one of those classes. `expect_s3_class(x, "y")` is more robust because the test success doesn't depend on the number or on the order of classes of `x`.
+This function also gives clearer error messages in case of failure.

 This rule is **disabled by default**.
-Select it either with the rule name `"expect_named"` or with the rule group `"TESTTHAT"`.
+Select it either with the rule name `"expect_s3_class"` or with the rule group `"TESTTHAT"`.

 This rule has a safe automatic fix but doesn't report cases where: